Recommended Resources

 This offers a vital balance to the more transcendent nature of a lot of spiritual practice.

-Jung’s own writing is pretty impenetrable.
-I found this book, ‘Jung: A Very Short Introduction’, a useful and comprehensive overview of his life story and key ideas.
+I find Jung’s own writing pretty impenetrable.
+This book, ‘Jung: A Very Short Introduction’, is a useful and comprehensive overview of his life story and key ideas.

 Shadow Work Therapy is a radical type of therapy grounded in lifting the shame of being human.
-It is built on the ideas of Jung and creates a safe space for expressing whatever you find in yourself, including the darkness and your golden shadows – the ways in which you are afraid to be your true self.
+It is built on the ideas of Jung and creates a safe space for expressing whatever you find in yourself, including the darkness, your golden shadows and all the ways in which you are afraid to be your true self.

-Its focus is on healing through experience – recognising that a vital part of healing is allowing our physical bodies to release trauma and recalibrate.
+Its focus is on healing through experience – recognising that a vital part of healing is allowing your physical body to release trauma and recalibrate.

 Shadow Work provides a safe and structured place for people to access the parts of themselves they wouldn’t otherwise have the opportunity to, in order for them to reintegrate them into their being.